What’s going on with the barriers on London’s bridges?

 LCC proposal: in the short term, could the barriers be moved out to provide safe space for cycling between bus lane and general vehicle lanes?
 We are working on a long-term solution here also.

-Current situation: barriers at entrances to cycle track and in the road.
-At the north side, the security measures, combined with lights and Tideway works are causing a serious bottleneck for cyclists and pedestrians.
+Previous situation: barriers at entrances to cycle track and in the road.
+At the north side, the security measures, combined with lights and Tideway works were causing a serious bottleneck for cyclists and pedestrians.

 6. Southwark Bridge